Av1-R/Pari_Crypto_Scripts/README.md

 # Pari_Crypto_Scripts
-Just a bunch of scripts which explain some famous encryption schemes such as RSA and ELGAMAL.
+Just a pari bunch of scripts for speeding up some crypto calculations